learn-co-curriculum/dsc-data-visualization-with-pandas/README.md

 >The **scatter matrix** creates scatter plots between the different variables and histograms along the diagonals.

 This allows us to quickly see some of the more obvious patterns in the data set.
-Let's use it to visualize the iris dataframe and see what insights we can gain from our data. we will use the method `pd.plotting.scatter_matrix()` and pass in our dataset as an argument.
+Let's use it to visualize the iris dataframe and see what insights we can gain from our data. we will use the method `pd.tools.plotting.scatter_matrix()` and pass in our dataset as an argument.

 ```python